Cost of Digital Marketing – How Much Should You Spend?

 A low CPC on these very targeted keywords means you can get more out of a small budget.
 However, a high CPC is a sign that you’ll need to spend more to acquire a new customer.

-What can you realistically afford to spend?
+What can you realistically afford to spend on Digital Marketing?
 As a general rule, the marketing books would say Irish companies should spend between 7-10% of their revenue on marketing (with US companies spending 10%+).
 We have a different view on this and advise our clients to be realistic.
 Don’t spend what you don’t have, spend only what can you afford.
-Start off with a budget that you’re comfortable with and can commit to in the long-run.
-You can increase the spend based on activity/success and build over time.
+Start off with a budget that you’re comfortable with and can commit to in the long run.
+You can increase the spending based on activity/success and build over time.

 - Be realistic.
 Acknowledge the reality of your budget and set your expectations.
 Don’t expect huge growth if you know your spending is too low.